How the Mittons became the first Norman resident family of Clitheroe

 The Honour of Pontefract, which included the manor of Mitton was maintained by Ilbert’s direct male descendants for the next three generations until 1192 and the death of Robert (3rd.
 Robert) de Lacy.
 He was the last of the first Normand bloodline de Lacy’s who died without a male heir.
 The second de Lacy line then began through a female connected de Lacy line to a grandson, Roger Fitz-Eustace who took the surname de Lacy from his maternal grandmother whose great grandfather was Ilbert de Lacy of the conquest.
-That 2nd.scion line succession eventually ended in 1348 with the death of Alice de Lacy, the sole surviving daughter of Henry de Lacy, third Earl of Lincoln and he the last of the great de Lacy Barons of Pontefract and Lords of Bowland. being the last member of his family to hold that title.
-Henry like Robert in 1192 also died with out a male heir in 1311 with only Alice surviving.
-That male de Lacy succession ceased upon the death of Henry de Lacy ll. de Lacy’s lands were eventually subsumed into the Duchy of Lancaster circa 1353.
+That 2nd.scion line succession eventually ended in 1348 with the death of Alice de Lacy, the sole surviving daughter of Henry de Lacy, third Earl of Lincoln and he the last of the great de Lacy Barons of Pontefract and Lords of Bowland.
+He was the last member of his family to hold that title.
+Henry like Robert in 1192 also died with out a male heir in 1311 with only daughter Alice surviving.
+That male de Lacy succession ceased upon the death of Henry de Lacy. de Lacy’s lands were eventually subsumed into the Duchy of Lancaster circa 1353.
 The de Mittons were terminated from their manor after 1311 by the new paramount feudal lord Thomas Plantagenet, husband of Alice de Lacy.
-The de Mitton family feudal magna manor holdings had coincided for 208 years with the de Lacy`s as Lords of Bowland until the death of Henry de Lacy in 1311.
-With Henry de Lacy death the de Mittons tenure as Lord of their surname manor ended.
+The de Mitton family feudal magna manor holdings had coincided for 208 years with the de Lacy`s as Lords of Bowland.
+With Henry de Lacy death the de Mittons tenure as Lord of their surname manor ended by 1312.